-Evaluation synthesis on (official) German development cooperation in fragile contexts
+Evaluation synthesis on (official) German development cooperation in fragile contexts (concluded)

 The evaluation examines the effectiveness of bilateral, official German development cooperation (DC) in fragile contexts.
 Fragile contexts are characterised by a lack of state authority, capacity and legitimacy and place considerable demands on the implementation of development measures.
 Despite this, the number of DC activities with fragile states is steadily increasing.